stepancar/tsTeam/docs/typescript-npm-modules.md

 ### How typescript compiler resolve npm-style typescript module?
 compiler see node_modules -> search in package.json of module section 'typings' -> insert founded module definitions to compilation context.

 ### What we should have in index.ts?
 In index.ts you should describe export of module.
 In most sitiations it mean export all files in module

+### How to use this module in javascript(not typescript)

+In javascript you can use this module like in typescript, Cuz typescript just javascrip with typesystem and with additional features support.